chaabaj/backlog4s/README.md

 ## How to use

+Look at backlog4s-test contain a program sample

-First create a Key.scala file like this:
+To compile the program sample you need to create a Key.scala file like this:
 ```scala
 object ApiKey {
   val accessKey = "YOUR_API_KEY_HERE"
 }
 ```

-Look at backlog4s-test for sample code :)